Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: RESULTS AND ANALYSIS

+We compare the effectiveness of the attack strategies under varying perturbation budgets using the FTA metric.
+Specifically, we evaluate how the attack performance changes as the perturbation budget increases from one to six influencer nodes.
+We first consider the effectiveness of the attack strategies against GDN.
+As depicted in Figure~\ref{fig:GDN}, a clear trend emerges across all three datasets: increasing the perturbation budget consistently reduces FTA, indicating more successful attacks.
+BETA consistently achieves the lowest FTA across all budget levels, underscoring the benefit of combining our influencer node selection strategy with constrained PGD.

-Next, we examine the performance gap between BETA and the strongest baseline, i.e. Nettack + GAFExplainer, and the unbudgeted variant of BETA across different datasets.
-In SJVAir, BETA decreases FTA from 0.4978 at $B=1$ to 0.2544 at $B=6$, while Nettack + GAFExplainer drops from 0.5792 to 0.3403.
-In SJVAir, the FTA under BETA at $B = 6$ is close to the unbudgeted case (0.2298), suggesting that even a small number of strategically chosen influencer nodes would suffice to launch a powerful attack.
-In SWaT, BETA reduces FTA from 0.6801 at $B=1$ to 0.3755 at $B=6$, compared to Nettack + GAFExplainer, where FTA declines from 0.7126 to 0.5084.
-The FTA under the unbudgeted variant of BETA is 0.2816.
-In WADI, the largest dataset with the lowest anomaly ratio, the FTA under BETA falls from 0.8775 at $B=1$ to 0.6181 at $B=6$, while the FTA under Nettack + GAFExplainer decreases from 0.9145 to 0.6439.
-Here, the gap between FTA values is relatively small.
-Nevertheless, BETA consistently outperforms across all budgets.
+Next, we examine the performance gap between BETA, the strongest baseline (Nettack + GAFExplainer), and the unbudgeted variant of BETA across the three datasets.
+In SJVAir, FTA under BETA drops from 0.4978 at $B{=}1$ to 0.2544 at $B{=}6$, whereas Nettack + GAFExplainer reduces FTA from 0.5792 to 0.3403.
+Moreover, the FTA achieved by BETA at $B{=}6$ is already close to that of the unbudgeted variant (0.2298), suggesting that only a small number of carefully selected influencer nodes are sufficient to launch a powerful attack against GDN.